Central Java: Theatre

 There are several kinds of Central Javanese theatre and performing arts.
 The most well-known is the Javanese wayang theatre, which has several types.
-These are wayang kulit, wayang klitik, wayang bèbèr, wayang golèk, and wayang wong.
+These are wayang kulit, wayang klitik, wayang beber, wayang golek, and wayang wong.
 Wayang kulit are shadow puppets theatre with leather puppets.
-The stories are loosely based on Mahabharata and Ramayana cycles.
+The stories are loosely based on the Mahabharata and Ramayana cycles.
 Wayang klitik are puppets theatre with flat wooden puppets.
-The stories are based on Panji (king) stories.
+The stories are based on Panji stories.
 Panji was a native Javanese princes who embarked a 'journeys of desire'.
-Wayang bèbèr is scroll theatre, and it involves "performing" scenes of a story elaborately drawn and painted on rolled sheets.
-Wayang golèk consists of three-dimensional wooden puppets.
+Wayang beber is scroll theatre, and it involves "performing" scenes of a story elaborately drawn and painted on rolled sheets.
+Wayang golek consists of three-dimensional wooden puppets.
 The narrative can be based on anything, but usually are drawn from Islamic heroic ones.
 Finally, wayang wong is wayang theatre involving live figures, actors who are performing a play.
-The narrative, however, must be based on Mahabharata or Ramayana.
+The narrative, however, must be based on the Mahabharata or the Ramayana.

 In addition to wayang, there is another form of theatre called ketoprak.
 It is a staged play by actors accompanied by Javanese gamelan.
 The narrative is free but cannot be based on Mahabharata or Ramayana.